Breaking the Silence: A Groundbreaking Project to Support Older Adults Affected by Sexual Violence

 Essential support from the Mirella and Lino Saputo Foundation

-This project is made possible through the financial support of the Mirella and Lino Saputo Foundation, whose $60,000 contribution underscores a commitment to a critical issue of public health and social justice.
+This project is made possible through the financial support of the Mirella and Lino Saputo Foundation, whose contribution underscores a commitment to a critical issue of public health and social justice.
+This philanthropic contribution will help strengthen prevention, identification, and support for older adults affected by sexual violence in Québec.
+Logo Fondation Mirella et Lino Saputo